Photographs capturing the women's liberation movement, on display at Photo Oxford this Autumn

 - Listen to a specially curated playlist of songs that evoke the spirit of the first national Women's Liberation demonstration, selected by the women who were there

-A larger exhibition of Sally Fraser’s photographs will take place at Four Corners’ gallery in March 2022, to include work by other women photographers with a focus on struggles for equality, representation and social justice.
+Four Corners' Spring 2022 exhibition, Photographing Protest, includes many of Sally Fraser’s photographs alongside work by other women photographers with a focus on struggles for equality, representation and social justice.

 ABOUT THE ARTIST